stefan22/centoGnu/README.md

   by the Api.
 - Cta links take to the Sport page where the main widget holds additional information, odds, bets about the games.

-### css works really good desktop at any screen size